smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 The STRMLTJOB command parameter JOBLOG( ) is used to enable (Y) or disable (N) the function of writing status and error messages to the IBM i job log.
-When set to \"Y\" = Yes, this option makes script job details visible in the OpCon Job Output Retrieval function (a view of the IBM i job log report).
+When set to "Y" = Yes, this option makes script job details visible in the OpCon Job Output Retrieval function (a view of the IBM i job log report).